Doing Mobile Well, Fast and Killing the Competition

 PO: “Score!
 Plus I’ve got 20% feature contingency budget.”

-* come to our round table to see a worked through example of this.
+* come to our forthcoming breakfast session to see a worked through example of this.

 Speed to market from a prototype